faricaav/Laundry-BackEnd/README.md

 # Laundry-BackEnd
-Laundry website using Node.js, Sequelize, MySQL, and React.js
+Back-End laundry website using Node.js, Sequelize, and MySQL